Offshore wind

 Regional assessment for offshore wind

-Nova Scotia and the federal government have started a regional assessment for offshore wind.
-It will help identify where and how offshore wind projects can be optimally developed, and inform how the sector and projects will be built in the future.
-Indigenous groups, fishers, non-government organizations, and members of the public have opportunity to share their expertise and feedback.
+Nova Scotia and the federal government completed a regional assessment for offshore wind.
+This process is helping identify where and how offshore wind projects can be optimally developed and inform how the sector and projects will be built in the future.
+Indigenous groups, fishers, non-government organizations, and members of the public had an opportunity to share their expertise and feedback.
+A Final Regional Assessment Report was submitted in January 2025 to federal and provincial Ministers for review and consideration for next steps.

 Contact